Future Events Past Events Discussions and Dialogues Participants Expenses Getting There Application and Registration Founder The Team

 Discussions and Dialogues

 The meetings of Philosophy in Assos take place in an informal atmosphere where everyone has a chance to express his/her ideas on the relevant topics.
 Our aim is to increase active interaction as much as possible.
 In our meetings, we make sure that after the presentation of the speaker, there is also sufficient time for a discussion and dialogue about the ideas expressed by the speaker and that every participant has a chance to express his/her ideas, comments and questions.
-Each presentation is approximately one hour and there is another one hour time following the presentation for questions, answers and discussion.
+Each presentation is approximately 40 minutes and there is another 30 minutes time following the presentation for questions, answers and discussion.

-Those speakers who want their ideas to be known in written form and/or those who believe they can express themselves better by writing may do so if they wish and distribute their written texts and/or a summary of it to the participants before or during the meetings in order to transform ideas into a relatively more permanent form.
+Those speakers who want their ideas to be known in written form may distribute their written texts and/or a summary of it to the participants before or during the meetings.

-The meetings take place with a group of approximately 60 people.
+The international meetings take place with a group of approximately 80 people.
 In order to avoid a chaos of sound and understanding, it is very important to wait for your turn until the speaker or moderator lets you speak.
 There is no simultaneous (or any kind of) translation for the sake of protecting the spontaneity of the discussions and dialogues.
 The international meetings are conducted in English.
-Local meetings are in Turkish.
-Of course, apart from the pre-determined discussion topics, everybody is free to communicate about anything in any language. ("Philosophy at dinner" or "Philosophy after hours"?)
+Local meetings are in Turkish

 top